AGN ROOTS PROTEIN CALCULATORTM

 Listen to your body, it will let you know if you are consuming too much protein as well as if you are deficient in the other macro-nutrients needed to reach optimal health.

-If your goal is to lean out and lost fat, eating too much protein will get you there faster than eating too many fat or carbohydrate macros.
+If your goal is to lean out and lose fat, eating too much protein will get you there faster than eating too many fat or carbohydrate macros.
 Fat intake is a tricky one, however the best rule of thumb is to stick with those healthy fats such as, avocados, almond butter, coconut or MCT oil.

 Signs of Consuming Too Much Protein: